 By Diane Burroughs

 - Minimize Stress Throughout Day: A well occupied and stress free parrot will sleep better at night.
-Plan for ways to occupy your parrot during the work week.
+Plan for ways to occupy and exercise your parrot during the work week.
 A super resource is “Enriching Your Parrot’s Life.”
 This DVD will help you find very affordable ways to provide enriching, foraging opportunities for your pet bird to beat birdie boredom.
 There is another awesome resource available on the internet, http://foragingforparrots.com/